richarddubay/coe-training/lesson.md

 ### S: Should Have

 These are items that the project should have.
-There are important, but they aren’t necessary to ship the MVP.
+They are important, but they aren’t necessary to ship the MVP.
 The difference between “must have” and “should have” could potentially be very small.

 For example: Since we’re talking MVP, maybe signing in and tracking orders isn’t of the utmost priority when compared to being able to purchase a comic book.
 Or maybe the books don’t have dedicated series pages yet.
+If that's the case, then we have a candidate for a “should have” item.

 ### C: Could Have